-Inside the city you can see several public, civic and religious buildings.
-And also, inside the walled city used to lived astronomers, mathematicians, priests, architects and engineers and the ordinary people lived outside the walled city.
+Inside the city, you can see public, civic and religious buildings.
+And also, inside the walled city used to lived astronomers, mathematicians, priests, architects, engineers, and the ordinary people lived outside the walled city.

 The strategic location and its location in an elevated area made Tulum one of the main Mayan cities of the 13th and 14th centuries.

 It is one of the main buildings of this Mayan city, built facing the sea and probably one of the oldest buildings.
 At El Castillo, you can see references to the Sun, Venus and the Underworld.
 The main function of El Castillo for the Mayans was a lighthouse.
 Since the coast of Quintana Roo, Mexico has one of the largest coral barriers in the world, for the Mayan navigators, it was very difficult to access the coast without being shipwrecked.

 The Mayans found a channel that crosses this barrier and allows access to the coast safely.
 But to locate it, they built El Castillo building, with two windows on top, which at night were lit with torches and make it visible from the ocean.

 The Temple was decorated inside and outside, with numerous mural paintings of gods, unfortunately, we can no longer admire.